anonali/show_character_viewer/README.md

 - Search bar built using Flutter Portal, with flagging functionality (in the case user taps on a tappable gesture item when trying to lose focus from the search bar)
 - Two unique app experiences based on device type.
 If mobile, tapping on a list item generates a new route, if tablet, tap selection populates the side-screen,
 - Sliver listview supports refreshing, just drag down on the list and then release.
 - When a list is fetched, it is cached until no longer needed.
+Scroll to refresh.
 - Repository to handle all the networking, including services to process data before showing to user as APIs do not return clean and clear data.
 -Includes some light tests.
 Priority was given to testing the get request and checking the error handling of the repository.
 Additional tests to come in the future.